44jovi/44jovi/README.md

 Former group marketing and intellectual property manager of a global engineering/manufacturing organisation.

-Recent graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.
+Graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.

-Now passionate to begin a career in software development with a focus on making valuable contributions and continual self-improvement.
+Now passionate about building a career in software development with a focus on making valuable contributions and continual self-improvement.

 I am also an: